kumo/sketch-mail-merge/README.md

 ![Merged Result](https://raw.githubusercontent.com/kumo/sketch-mail-merge/master/docs/merged-result.png)

+### Advanced usage

-If you want to layout the template vertically or have more choice over the distance between the results, then should create two templates and select both of them before using the plugin.
+If you want to layout the template vertically or have more choice over the distance between the results, then you should create two templates and select both of them before using the plugin.
+The distance between the two templates will be applied to the new tempates.

 ### Notes

-- tags inside an artboard name will be mail merged too
+- if a layer's name contains tags, these too will be mail merged

 ## Installation